Corbin Covault, chair, Professor

 From the Constitution, Article VI., Section D, Par.
 1-3:

 " Par.
-1. The Committee on Graduate Studies shall consist of the dean of graduate studies, ex officio, the associate dean of graduate studies, ex officio, the associate vice president for research, ex officio, nine voting members of the University Faculty elected for overlapping three-year terms, four graduate/professional students, at least one of which will be a professional student, and one post-doctoral scholar/fellow.
+1. The Committee on Graduate Studies shall consist of the dean of graduate studies, ex officio, the associate dean of graduate studies, ex officio, the associate vice president for research, ex officio, one voting member elected by each constituent faculty Graduate Committee (or its equivalent) from among its members for a term of not less than two years, three members of the University Faculty at-large, at least one of whom must be an elected member of the Faculty Senate, four graduate/professional students, at least one of which will be a professional student, and one post-doctoral scholar/fellow.
 The students and scholar/fellow are all voting members and are elected for one-year terms.
 The Nominating Committee, in consultation with the dean of graduate studies, shall select nominees for election to the committee on the basis of participation in graduate research and in graduate study and instruction.
 Such selection shall be broadly representative of graduate disciplines.

 a.
 New graduate/professional degree programs.